 For the 20th anniversary of the original The Fast and the Furious film, we’re going to revisit some of the greatest action car scenes in movie history.
 We’ll also talk a bit about how these iconic car scenes were shot.

 By no means is this list exhaustive.
-It’s just a collection of some underappreciated and obvious car chase classics.
+It’s just a collection of some underappreciated and some obviously classic car chases.